Are You a Council or Housing Association Tenant?

 Some examples of what they are responsible for include:

-• Ensuring that gutters and grains are clear and working
+• Ensuring that gutters and drains are clear and working.

 What Should I Do If I Notice Disrepair in My Home?